 When the cheesecakes are mostly set, turn off the oven and crack the door – leave the cheesecakes in the oven to cool and set for at least 30 minutes.
 They often crack if they cool too fast.

 When the cheesecakes are mostly cool, remove from the water bath, and remove the foil.
 Cover with plastic wrap and refrigerate for at least 3 hours – or preferably overnight.

 When you are ready to serve, remove the plastic wrap and loosen the sides of the pan.
 You may or may not need a knife; just release the spring very slowly.

 Sprinkle about 1 tablespoon of superfine sugar all over the tops of the cheesecakes.
-(Of note, the caramelized sugar won’t stay hard in the fridge, so brule them just before serving.) crème bruleé
+(Of note, the caramelized sugar won’t stay hard in the fridge, so bruleé them just before serving.)

-*You can sub in Nilla Wafers or graham crackers if gingersnaps aren’t your jam.
+*You can sub in Nilla Wafers or graham crackers if gingersnaps aren’t your thing!

 **An option when you don’t have superfine sugar is to put some regular sugar into a blender or food processor for 30 seconds or so.
 Smaller granules help the sugar melt faster when you are torching it.
-Regular sugar will still work okay though, it’s just a bit tougher not to burn it.
+Regular sugar will still work, but it’s harder to caramelize it without burning.

 Make this recipe?
 Let me know how it went – or find me on Instagram and tag @IntensiveCakeUnit in your photo!